spotinst/terraform-provider-spotinst/website/docs/r/ocean_gke.html.markdown

 <a id="launch-configuration"></a>
 ## Launch Configuration
-Note: the label, metadata, and tag keys shown in this example are required.
+Note: label, metadata, and tag keys are required, and depend on your GKE cluster.
 Please modify the values to match your configuration.
 You may also add additional key/value pairs.
+This resource is intended to be used as part of a Module.

 * `source_image` - (Optional) A source image used to create the disk.
 You can provide a private (custom) image, and Compute Engine will use the corresponding image from your project.
 * `service_account` - (Optional) The email of the service account in which the group instances will be launched.